jayanthkoushik/alphanet/paper/sections/2_related.md

 In contrast to the above simple methods, many complex methods have been proposed, and have continued to push the state-of-the-art for long-tail recognition[@2019.Yu.Liu; @2021.Yu.Wang; @2021.Wu.Li; @2021.Hwang.Cai;
 @2022.Kong.Alshammari].
-We used two of these methods as starting points for AlphaNet: (1) the RIDE (RoutIng Diverse Experts) model of Wang et\ al.[@2021.Yu.Wang], which achieves low bias by training with a "distribution-aware diversity loss", and low variance by using multiple experts; and (2) the LTR (long-tail recognition) model of Alshammari et\ al.[@2022.Kong.Alshammari], which uses a combination of class-balanced loss, weight decay, and max-norm regularization -- in this work we will refer to this model simply as the LTR model.
+We used two of these methods to evaluate
+AlphaNet: (1) the RIDE (RoutIng Diverse Experts) model of Wang et\ al.[@2021.Yu.Wang], which achieves low bias and variance, by training with a "distribution-aware diversity loss" and using multiple experts, respectively; and (2) the LTR (long-tail recognition) model of Alshammari et\ al.[@2022.Kong.Alshammari], which uses a combination of class-balanced loss, weight decay, and max-norm regularization -- in this work we will refer to this model simply as the LTR model.